 DESCRIPTION: 300 Poets.
 50 Schools.
 1 Champion.
 Join the revolution at the largest youth classic poetry festival in the world, where high school students from all over Southern California face off to “slam” iconic poems & their original responses.
 Every April (National Poetry Month) students complete Get Lit’s in-school program with this festival, judged by artistic thought leaders, for school spirit & cash scholarships.
 This year’s judges include Duckwrth, Neil Hilborn, Demi Adejuyigbe, Danielle Brazell, Gina Belfafonte, & Rhiannon McGavin!

-We will hold our annual Tweet Out in April, focusing our advocacy online.
-As we get closer to ArtsMonth, be sure to follow and include Arts for LA in your social media for regular updates on ArtsMonth!
+As we near the end of ArtsMonth, make sure your #artsadvocate voice is heard online!
+Be sure to follow and include Arts for LA in your social media for regular updates on ArtsMonth!

 Facebook: Arts for LA